sermas-eu/sermas-eu.github.io/docs/create-application.md

 Let's create the application in the SERMAS API with

-### Same on Linux and Windows
 ```sh
 sermas-cli app save /apps/myapp
 ```

 You should see a confirmation message.

-Great, let's see our app at work in the kiosk on [http://localhost:8080](http://localhost:8080)
+The newly created app can be used in the kiosk app on [http://localhost:8080](http://localhost:8080)

+In case you received an error, check for errors in the logs with `docker compose logs api`.